PhilMoore/digital-garden/posts/2 Areas/Gaming/D&D/Asher/Asher Eliad Notes.md

 ## Personal Info
-Born in Daggerford in the Lady Luck Tavern, blessed at birth by the goddess of Luck Tymora.
+Born in Daggerford in the Lady Luck Tavern, blessed with white hair at birth by the goddess of Luck Tymora.
+Asher Eliad is a warm, forthright and sligly cocky 24 year old (ENFJ & chaotic good) fair skinned male.
+He has green eyes and pretty much looks like this

 ## Personality Traits